codingk8/codeTraining_tracking_Recap/#100DaysOfCode - Round 1.md

 - [ ] dark mode ? "rad" :wink
 - [ ] sponsors' corner
 - [ ] think through that logo thing for all social media (one round logo with picture, one large logo with skyline)
+- [ ] Framing the Landing page project (create the GH account, create the repo, create the structure, work on the webpack boiler plate, review SASS...)

 *Misc:*
 - [ ] Fix the image link in the projects GitHub readmes.
 Seems there is a pb